Oslo Airport Gardermoen is the main airport in Norway, and appr.

 The purpose is to show a large and international audience the diversity of Norwegian art.

 The Norwegian characteristic should emerge as a reflection of the site’s landscape and architecture."

 Oslo Airport is about to exceed it's capacity.
 In the period 1 December 2016 to 1 February 2017, the new check-in areas at the airport will gradually open to passengers.

 In 2009 the airport served 18.1 million passengers, which is expected to exceed 28 mill. passengers in the near future.

-Norway has quite few airline companies, and we will very soon give you a presentation of them, in our "Norwegian Airlines" pages.
+Norway has just a few airline companies, and we have a presentation of them in our "Norwegian Airlines" pages.